SubrataD27/AgroSync-Pragati-AI/readme.md

 - **Languages**: Multilingual support with focus on Indian languages
 - **Deployment**: Cloud model with edge distillation for on-device capabilities

-## 🔌 API Documentation

-Full API documentation is available in the `/docs/api` directory and as an interactive interface at `/api/docs` when running the server.

 ### Key Endpoints